Tufuwu/build_test/README.md

 SQL storage is backed by SQLAlchemy, thus it should support any RDBMS available for it:
 MySQL, Postgres, Oracle, MSSQL, Sqlite, etc.

+Given that we support various SQL databases via SQLAlchemy, we don't specify any DB-specific drivers in the vakt dependencies.
+It's up to the user to provide a desired one.
+For example: `psycopg2` or `PyMySQL`.

 Example for MySQL.

 ```python